shyaboi/apistresstester/README.md

 $`npm start`

-and it will start stressing your system and the API you are hitting.
+and it will start stressing your system (mostly your network) and the API you are hitting.

 # Future Plans